-In the Places of Interest section of this article you will find some useful information on Turkey's top architectural sights and natural areas that will help plan your trip.
-This is a country of fascinating cities, stunning beaches, wild landscapes and ancient architectural wonders.
+Turkey is a country of fascinating cities, stunning beaches, wild landscapes and ancient architectural wonders.
 When you choose car rental in Turkey from Sixt, you can explore all of these attractions, from the Turquoise Coast to Istanbul.
-Browse our modern, well-maintained and safe vehicles fleet and then reserve your car rental in Turkey by booking online.
+Book online to find the best option for your trip to Turkey from our large fleet of vehicles.

 Visitors come to Turkey for many reasons, perhaps to enjoy the beaches, explore the rugged country, visit unique cities or enjoy some of the world's most outstanding archaeological sites.
 Whatever your own plans, we can accommodate them with the ideal vehicle when you rent a car in Turkey from Sixt.
 A city car provides great economy and agility through busy city streets, while a luxury sedan offers superb levels of comfort.
 An SUV will help you tackle those mountain roads and a minivan can be the perfect answer for larger parties.
 Once you have chosen your ideal rental car, you can then select the add-ons to fit with your preferences.
 A navigation system allows stress-free exploring, while enhanced protection options such as tire and windscreen protection are great for peace of mind.
 Remember that booking in advance secures better deals for car rental in Turkey and ensures availability of your chosen car and options.

 To rent a car with Sixt in Turkey, you need to present your ID card or passport when you pick up your car.
 You will also need a valid driving license.
 If you have been in Turkey for more than six months you will need a Turkish driving license.
 If your license utilizes a non-Latin alphabet, such as Japanese, Arabic or Russian, you will also need an International Driving Permit (IDP).